-Electric motor is used to convert electrical energy into mechanical energy.
+An electric motor is used to convert electrical energy into mechanical energy.
 Let’s go through an instance: What does the mixer in your house do for you?
 The rotating blades mash and mix things for you.
 And if someone were to ask you how that works, what would you say?
 You would probably say that it works on electricity.
-Well that’s not incorrect.
+Well, that’s not incorrect.
 Motors convert electric energy to mechanical work.
 The opposite is done by generators that convert mechanical work to electrical energy.

 A simple motor has the following parts:

 - A power supply – mostly DC for a simple motor

 - Field Magnet – could be a permanent magnet or an electromagnet

 - Power Source: A simple motor usually has a DC power source.
 It supplies power to the motor armature or field coils.